 Few natural resources are as important, or as invisible, as groundwater.
 Even though it exists almost everywhere around the world, few people understand what groundwater is, or how critical these vast reservoirs of underground water are to modern life.

 The oceans contain about 97 percent of the Earth's water, but that, of course, isn't drinkable.
 About 2 percent is frozen at the poles or in glaciers.
-Of the remaining 1 percent, almost all of it — about 96 percent — is groundwater, according to the New York Department of Environmental Conservation.
+Of the remaining 1 percent, almost all of it — about 96 percent — is groundwater, according to the National Oceanic and Atmospheric Administration (NOAA).
 The rest of our freshwater is found at the surface in streams, lakes, rivers and wetlands.

 How groundwater moves